Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 6/18/2021 (Day 49)

+- 👩‍💻 I'm continuing to make slow but steady progress on the React app...got basic functionality working, so the next step will be adding authentication and storage.
+Before all that though, I've got to do some styling because looking at this plain app all day is making me sad 😭

 ## 6/17/2021 (Day 48)

 - 👩‍💻 Still working on React grocery list app...it seemed every time I fixed something, I introduced another problem or realized some additional complexity.
 I also try to keep optimizing/organizing my code before getting it stable, which I know is a no-no. I just can't help it lol!